-During this time, Borrow Area A was reevaluated and the Wilmington District developed High Confidence Volumes for those areas within and beyond the territorial seas limit (3 nautical mile line).
-These volumes do not represent the total amount of available material, but instead represent the estimated volume of material that could be taken from the borrow area with a high degree of confidence.
-The High Confidence Volumes for Borrow Area A (Figure 36) include a total of approximately 10.6 million cubic yards (MCY) with approximately 9.5 MCY within the territorial seas limit and approximately 1.1 MCY beyond the territorial seas limit.
-The total estimated volume of material in Borrow Area A is approximately 13.5 MCY.
-While this interpretation represents a reduction in overall borrow material, it was not expected to impact the life of the project.
+During this time, Borrow Area A was reevaluated, and the Wilmington District developed High Confidence Volumes for those areas within and beyond 3 nautical miles (territorial sea limit).
+These volumes do not represent the total amount of available material, but instead represent the estimated volume of material that could be taken from the borrow area with a high degree of confidence in both the quality and quantity of material.
+These volumes were established by raising the original dredge cut depths to an elevation that avoids all instances of cemented sand, rock fragments, and cemented gravel found in the field descriptions of the boring logs.
+Note: dredge box delineations and/or volumes are subject to change and should only be regarded as drafts that are currently under development (Figure 36).
+The High Confidence Volumes for Borrow Area A (Figure 36) include a total of approximately 10.6 million cubic yards with approximately 9.5 million cubic yards within 3 nautical miles and approximately 1.1 million cubic yards beyond 3 nautical miles.
+The total estimated volume of material in Borrow Area A is approximately 13.5 million cubic yards.
+While this interpretation represents a reduction in overall borrow material, it is not expected to impact the life of the project.
 Additional geotechnical investigations are ongoing to further delineate beach quality material suitable for placement at Surf City.

 Figure 36.
-Borrow Area A dredge cut boxes and High Confidence Volumes within and beyond the territorial seas limit (3 nautical mile line).
+Borrow Area A dredge cut boxes and High Confidence Volumes within and beyond 3 nautical miles (territorial sea limit).
+(Dredge box delineations and/or volumes are subject to change and should only be regarded as drafts that are currently under development.)